davemerwin/django-oneforty/README.txt

 This is a simplified microblogging tool.
-This tool is designed to provide microblogging for your app without all the dependencies.
+This tool is designed to provide microblogging for your app without a lot of fluff.